Carlo Costa

 Short Bio

 Percussionist, drummer and composer Carlo Costa was born and grew up in Rome, Italy.
 Since 2005 he has been based in New York City.
-In the past several years he has been making music which is largely improvised and/or experimental in nature.
+In the past several years he has been making music which is largely improvised and experimental in nature.
 Through the use of a variety of unusual techniques and added objects Carlo has meticulously developed a distinctive and wide-ranging sonic palette.
-His long standing projects are Natura Morta (with Frantz Loriot and Sean Ali), Earth Tongues (with Dan Peck and Joe Moffett) and Moritz/Ali/Costa (with Jonathan Moritz and Sean Ali).
-Newer projects include a duo with contrabass clarinetist John McCowen, the quartet Diaphane (with Carl Ludwig Hübsch, Raphael Loher and Frantz Loriot) and Hypersurface a trio with guitarist Drew Wesely and cellist Lester St. Louis.
-Carlo additionally performs solo concerts and has released two solo albums to date.
+His long standing projects are the trios Natura Morta (with Frantz Loriot and Sean Ali), Earth Tongues (with Dan Peck and Joe Moffett) and Moritz/Ali/Costa (with Jonathan Moritz and Sean Ali).
+Newer projects include a duo with Philippe Lauzier, the European quartet Diaphane (with Carl Ludwig Hübsch, Raphael Loher and Frantz Loriot), a duo with Zosha Warpeha, and Hypersurface (with Drew Wesely and Lester St. Louis).
+Carlo additionally performs solo concerts and runs a collaborative large ensemble called Living Sound Lab.
 Over the years Carlo has had the opportunity to perform throughout Europe, Canada, the US and Japan.

 Long Bio

 Carlo Costa was born in Rome, Italy in 1983.
-He grew up listening to his father’s jazz record collection and eventually discovered American and British rock and pop through his sister and friends.
-When he was ten he started taking drum set lessons sort of by chance and after a few years of playing rock and roll he migrated slowly towards jazz, eventually studying for several years at the St Louis College of Music in Rome.
-In 2001 he moved to Boston to study music at Berklee College of Music and 2005 he moved to New York City to study at City College.
+He grew up listening to his father’s jazz record collection and soon discovered American and British rock and pop through his sister and friends.
+When he was ten he started taking drum set lessons and after a few years of playing rock and roll he migrated slowly towards jazz, eventually studying for several years at the St Louis College of Music in Rome.
+In 2001 he moved to Boston to study music at Berklee College of Music and in 2005 he moved to New York City to further his jazz studies at City College.
 He has been living in New York City ever since.

 Initially drawn to free jazz and the music of the New York City experimental downtown scene, Carlo soon started exploring forms of improvised music that are increasingly subtle, spacious, quiet and slow-moving.
-In order to widen his instrument’s textural and timbral qualities over the years Carlo developed a variety of unusual techniques and added objects and small instruments to his set up.
+Over the years he developed a variety of unorthodox techniques, and added small objects and implements to his set up in order to widen his instrument’s timbral and textural qualities.

 In writing music for his own ensembles and ad-hoc projects Carlo employs a compositional language designed for improvisers which makes use of a mixture of traditional notation, graphic scores, symbols, written directions and cue methods to merge and juxtapose composed elements with improvisation.

-In the past few years Carlo has shared the stage and/or recorded with musicians such as Darius Jones, Audrey Chen, Nate Wooley, Susanna Santos Silva, Connie Crothers, Tony Malaby, Henrik Munkeby Nørstebø, Toma Gouband, Denman Maroney, Elisabeth Coudoux, Ben Gerstein, Daniel Carter, etc. He has performed throughout Europe, the US, and Japan with a variety of projects.
+In the past few years Carlo has shared the stage and/or recorded with musicians such as Magda Mayas, Darius Jones, Audrey Chen, Nate Wooley, Susanna Santos Silva, Connie Crothers, Tony Malaby, Toma Gouband, Elisabeth Coudoux, Ben Gerstein, Daniel Carter, etc. He has performed throughout Europe, the US, and Japan with a variety of projects.

 In November 2014, Carlo founded the label Neither/Nor Records which is dedicated to experimental and improvised music.